How do I find you?

 Our congregation is part of the Evangelical Lutheran Church in America (ELCA).
 Through that larger parent church, we support a vast array of programming, including one of the fastest and most effective disaster response efforts in the world, Lutheran Disaster Response.

-In addition to our work through the ELCA, we support many local causes, such as the COOL Food Pantry in Waukegan, Love INC Lake County, Empty Bowls grass roots hunger initiative, Caring Hands/Project Linus comfort crafters, Project Warmth street ministry, A Safe Place shelter, Feed My Starving Children, and more.
-More information appears on our Ministries & Programs webpage.
+In addition to our work through the ELCA, we support many local causes, such as the COOL Food Pantry in Waukegan, Love INC Lake County, Sue’s Food Pantry, Empty Bowls grass roots hunger initiative, Caring Hands/Project Linus comfort crafters, Sarah’s Circle, Project Warmth street ministry, A Safe Place shelter, Feed My Starving Children, and more.
+We are part of the Reconciling in Christ community.

 What is the Reformation?

 Lutherans (and others) marked 2017 as the 500th year of the Reformation, a time when Martin Luther and other church leaders called for improvements – i.e., reformations – in the church’s practices.
 On October 31, 1517, Martin Luther posted the Ninety-Five Theses in Wittenberg, Germany.
 The resulting debate about Christian teaching and practice led to changes that have shaped the course of Western Christianity for almost 500 years.
 The Reformation offers to Christians everywhere a liberating way of listening to and sharing the word of God.
 It teaches that Christ’s life flows through faith into a life of service to the neighbor and offers the promise of God’s love that makes possible a life of “living, daring confidence in God’s grace.”
 The Reformation’s goal was never to divide the church, but rather to get back to ways that priests and scholars like Martin Luther believed were more aligned with how the Christian Church should be.